-7 years ago, after an easy pregnancy, my daughter was born.
+Seven years ago, after an easy pregnancy, my daughter was born.
 There was no pink cloud, but from the moment she was born, I was confident.
 I knew how to be a mom and trusted that inner-voice completely.
 Although, I was a mom instantly, it took some days to bond to this tiny bundle of life.
 I did not worry about not feeling smitten, I just assumed all would be well.
 And on day four, looking into her eyes, there it was, a love that was different from anything I had experienced before, and it filled me completely.
 In that moment, I felt the depth of my ‘yes’ and knew this was a sacred bond.
 I knew I had invited her into my life and she had answered my calling.
 Now I had to step up to the plate.
-To me, there is nothing ‘normal’ about being a parent, it is not something you become in the logical order of things, nor is it not a ‘right’.
-Being a parent is a privilege and an honor, because there is nothing ‘normal’ about that tiny bundle of life, it is unique, there has never been a human being like it and there never will be, a speck of potential and it is entrusted to our care.
+To me, there is nothing ‘normal’ about being a parent, it is not something you become in the logical order of things, nor is it a ‘right’.
+Being a parent is a privilege and an honor, because there is nothing ‘normal’ about that tiny bundle of life, it is unique, there has never been a human being like it and there never will be.
+A beautiful speck of potential, and it is entrusted to our care.

 I want to honor my ‘yes’.
 I want my daughter to feel safe.
-I want her to feel confident, because she knows she is cared for.
+I want her to feel confident, knowing she is cared for.
 I want her choices to be rooted in Love, not because fear is absent, but because Love is rooted more strongly in her.
 Above all, I want her to know how to stay true to herself, remain centered and feel great.
 The greatest challenge as a parent is to know what Love looks like in each moment, and, even more, to not get in the way.
 Fortunately, I have a great teacher.
 She is only seven years old, but I couldn’t wish for a better mentor.
 I am a lucky mom to have such an awesome daughter.